 1) Action complaints as quickly as possible

 The worst thing you can do when you receive a complaint is stick your head in the sand and pretend that it’s not there.
 It won’t just disappear, if anything it’ll get worse as the customer will feel even more annoyed that you have ignored them.
-The best way to handle complaints is to address them head on, apologise where necessary, and do everything that you can to fix it.
+The best way to handle complaints is to address them head on, apologise where necessary, and ensure your call answering service providers do everything they can to fix each problem.

 Each situation is unique, and not every customer will be looking for a refund or a pay-out.
 Sometimes all they need is an acknowledgment of how they feel and an apology, so don’t be afraid of handling negative comments quickly, friendly, and efficiently.